Catholic Men’s Lenten Gospel Pilgrimage – Holy Week – Friday – The Passion of Our Lord – John 18:1-19:42

 2) On this Good Friday, review the Catechism’s teaching on Christ’s Passion (CCC 599-630) and pray for Christ to help you grow in faith and gratitude for the Eucharist.

-3) Peter, who walked with Christ for three years, spectacularly failed Christ; its not surprising that every man denies Christ in some way each day.
+3) Peter, who walked with Christ for three years, spectacularly failed Christ; it is not surprising that every man denies Christ in some way each day.
 Reflect on Peter’s denial (CCC 1429, 1851) and pray for Christ to help you, like Peter, have deep sorrow for your denials of Him and to be forgiven in the Sacrament of Reconciliation.